stevavoliajvar/stop_cloudflare/README.md

 "The Great Cloudwall" is [CloudFlare](https://www.cloudflare.com/), the world's [largest](https://w3techs.com/technologies/history_overview/proxy) MITM proxy([reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy)).
 It sits between you and origin webserver, acting like a [border patrol agent](https://www.cbp.gov/careers/bpa).
 The origin webserver administrator allowed the agent to decide who can access to their "_web property_" and define "_restricted area_".
+Take a look at the second image posted below.
+You will think Cloudflare block _only_ attackers.
+It's not.

 ---